-BIOL 554 Medical Entomology (3:2:3)
+BIOL 554 - Medical Entomology (3 credits)

-This course is a study of arthropods that affect the health of man and animals.
-The study includes a brief account of the introductory entomology and that of the ticks, insects, and mites of medical importance, both as vectors, and as the casual agents of pathological conditions.
-Some aspects of the control methods from the Public Health point of view are also examined and investigated.
-It seeks understanding of the principles of the vector host relationship.
+This course is the study of arthropods that affect the health of man and animals.
+The study includes a brief account of introductory entomology and that of the ticks, insects, and sites of medical importance, both as vectors and as the causal agents of pathological conditions.
+Seeks understanding of the principle of the vector-host relationship.